Focus Topics

 topic 3 | Activity 5: Communication with children and their families

 Like adults, children often have questions about their illness, care and dying.
 It is important that responses to questions are open, honest and age appropriate.
 Age appropriate communication with children and adolescents assists with acceptance of their condition, management of symptoms and preparation for dying.
-Involving adolescents in conversations and in their own care planning creates trust with health professionals.
-[1]
+[1] Involving children as much as possible in discussions about their own care supports collaborative decision-making.
+Involving adolescents in their own care planning creates trust with health professionals.[2]

 Age, individual developmental stages and possible neurological impairments need to be considered when communicating with children.
 Communication should be directed at the child though, depending on age, communication about care could also be through parents.
 Consider all family members who need to be involved when discussing aspects of the child’s care.
 [3]